 - Gently mix in your dried fruit (Thermomix reverse blade, 10 seconds, speed 2).

 - Add this to the flour and fold through gently until just combined.
 Don’t over mix it.

 - For the crosses, mix 2 tablespoons of flour with enough water to form a dough.
 Roll it into little sausages to lay over the buns in a cross.
 This is a great job for the kids.

 - Alternatively, julienne apple to make quick, easy, delicious crosses.

 - Spoon into the muffin cases and place your cross.

 - For the glaze, mix all ingredients together.

 - Bake for 15 minutes or until cooked through (firm to touch in the middle).
 Brush over the glaze whilst hot.

-- Enjoy hot out of the oven or toasted in a sandwich press.
+- Enjoy hot out of the oven or to reheat, toasted in a sandwich press.

 - Can be frozen in an airtight bag or container.